ian-vu/volleyball-fixture-notifier/README.md

 Continuous integration and continious delivery is set up for this service using Github Actions.
 To see configuration see `./github/workflows` folder.

+Currently only pushes to the `main` and `dev` branches are configure to run the pipeline.

 ## Set up